 At ICE Data Services, our MiFID II-specific data solutions for transaction reporting generate eligibility flags and a range of data standards, which include the CFI code (ISO 10962), LEIs and information on underlying instruments.

-We aim to provide a complete and reliable MiFID II eligibility flag for transaction reporting, designed to allow you to accurately submit transaction reports and minimize the risk of fines.
+We aim to provide a complete and reliable MiFID II eligibility flag for transaction reporting, designed to allow you to submit transaction reports.
 This flag is driven by our extensive and continually maintained reference data.

 We dynamically assess the various conditions that underpin MiFID II transaction reporting eligibility, including:

-At ICE Data Services, our granular product complexity flag takes into account the latest feedback from industry consultations and regulatory guidance.
-The product complexity assessment is presented alongside an explanation of the rationale that was used.
-This feature is complemented by a new version of the CFI code that takes much greater account of the presence of leverage in instruments than the previous version.
+Our independent product complexity flag takes into account the latest feedback from industry consultations and regulatory guidance.
+The product complexity assessment determines financial instruments where no appropriateness analysis of the end investor is required and is presented alongside an explanation of the rationale that was used to derive the setting.

 We can support trading venues and Systematic Internalisers (SIs) with the reference data required in their daily reports to National Competent Authorities detailing all instruments admitted to trading or that were traded, including where orders or quotes were placed through its system.

 MiFID II introduces an obligation for firms to undertake all sufficient steps to achieve the best trading result for their clients.
-Reviewing a sample of trades may be regarded as reasonable, but it may no longer be sufficient under MiFID II.
+This increases the requirements on firms from all ‘reasonable’ steps in MIFID I.

-Our post-trade functionality allows you to upload your trade blotters to produce reports.
-Additional data can be included in these reports to facilitate the trade analysis process, such as our ICE Liquidity Indicators which take into account position size to provide an understanding of potential trading volume capacity, time to liquidate and market impact.
+Post-trade reporting functionality allowing you to upload your trade blotters to produce comprehensive reports.
+Additional data can be included in these reports to facilitate the trade analysis process, such as our multi-asset ICE Liquidity Indicators which take into account position size to provide an understanding of potential trading volume capacity, time to liquidate and market impact.

 Building on our proven track record of developing industry-leading solutions that help companies adapt to new regulations, we’re using our expertise to create new tools that help you comply with MiFID II, including: